There are many programs that may be able to provide a caregiver in your home.

 Caregivers can assist with personal care (bathing, eating, dressing) and sometimes with household care (shopping, cooking, laundry).

 Programs vary quite a bit by state.
 The services listed on this page are for the US.
 If you are in another country, please take a look here.

 The Veteran’s Administration offers self-directed home care.
 If you are homebound, you can get extra money for being homebound.
 I don’t know a lot about these programs.
 If you are in this program, or if you try applying, please write me.
 I would love to know more.

 Long Term Care / Waiver Programs / Home and Community Based Care

 Waiver Programs (Try Again!)

 Waiver programs are run by Medicaid.
-Many people never apply because they think they won’t qualify for Medicaid financially or because someone in their local Social Services office told them something discouraging or confusing.
+Many people never apply because they think they won’t qualify for Medicaid financially or because someone in their local Medicaid Social Services office told them something discouraging or confusing.
 Please persist.
 The financial eligibility for this program is completely different than for other forms of Medicaid.
 See the bottom of this page for more information.

 “I called my Department of Social Services and Medicaid for FOUR YEARS and asked to apply for a Medicaid Waiver for my daughter.
 Every time they discouraged me and told me my daughter would not qualify.
 Finally, I insisted on an appointment with a nurse for screening.
 After the interview, she told me my daughter definitely qualified, and she should have applied years ago.” – Petunia

 🌹 Never Take No For an Answer Over the Phone